Distribution, Defense, and Deposit of the Dissertation

 All of the steps below can take place at any time during the year.
-However, if you are aiming to receive your degree at a specific degree conferral (October, February, or May), you must follow a set of deadlines for that conferral.
+However, if you are aiming to receive your degree at a specific degree conferral (October, February, or May), you must follow a set of Dissertation Dates and Deadlines for that conferral.
 Please note also that these steps are intended to be a general guideline for the distribution, defense, and deposit, but it is your responsibility to review the more detailed policies, such as those on copyrighted material and "fair use", found in the Dissertation Office page.

 Note for Teachers College PhD students: Only steps 6 through 10 below apply to TC PhD students.
 Please contact the TC Office of Doctoral Studies for more information about the procedures leading up to the dissertation defense.

 - Get in touch with your department or program's office.
 Your program's graduate coordinator or DAAF should be your first stop when preparing to distribute and defend.
 They are knowledgeable about GSAS policies, and can advise you on any program requirements that go beyond GSAS rules.

 - Discuss with your sponsor (advisor) to determine your five-person examining committee.
 Guidelines for the nomination and appointment of the defense committee are available here.
 Any questions about committee composition should be directed either to your chair, DGS, DAAF, or to the Dissertation Office.
 Please note that GSAS policy states that students should not be put in the position of approaching faculty members about serving on their committee.
 This is the responsibility of the sponsor and/or department.

 - Only departmental or program administrators may submit the five names of your proposed committee to GSAS for approval.
 The Application for Dissertation Defense form is signed by your department or program's chair or director of graduate studies, and is submitted by your program's office to the GSAS Dissertation Office.
 The form is available online here.